hivesolutions/viriatum/README.md

 ## Modules

-There are a series of modules for the viriatum server in order to compile then some rules apply.
+There are a series of modules for the viriatum server that are used to extend functionaly of the base server, in order to compile then some rules apply.
 Current modules include:

-* `mod_lua` - For interaction with the lua interpreter
+* `mod_lua` - For interaction with the Lua interpreter
-* `mod_php` - For interaction with the php interpreter (complex compilation)
+* `mod_php` - For interaction with the PHP interpreter (complex compilation)
-* `mod_wsgi` - For interaction with the python interpreter using the [WSGI](http://wsgi.org) specification.
+* `mod_wsgi` - For interaction with the Python interpreter using the [WSGI](http://wsgi.org) specification.

 ### PHP Module